Safety, Regulations, and Allergies with Commercial Scent Machines

 References contain research and regulatory guidance to support the recommendations above.
 For specific legal interpretations, consult local regulatory counsel or compliance experts.

-What are the application scenarios of aromatherapy machine?
+What are the application scenarios of aromatherapy oil machines?

 SDL307